 Take a walk around the Napier Garden

 Don’t hesitate to go for a walk in nature in the Napier Garden.
-It is an elevated park with many species of plants and trees, in the heart of Argostoli.
-It remains open and lit 24 hours a day, while it will provide you everything you need for a romantic walk.
+It is an elevated park with many species of plants and trees in the heart of Argostoli.
+It remains open and lit 24 hours a day, while it will provide you with everything you need for a romantic walk.

 Sip on a cocktail in Argostoli

 If you’re in the mood for a delicious cocktail, Argostoli, and especially its enigmatic sinks, is the place to go.
-The sinkholes had been a local geological mystery for years, in regard to where their waters ended up.
+The sinkholes had been a local geological mystery for years in regard to where their waters ended up.

-Visit the Archaeological Museum of Argostoli
+Admire the Archaeological Museum of Argostoli

-The Archaeological Museum of Argostoli will reveal to you the history of the island since antiquity.
+The Archaeological Museum of Argostoli will reveal to you the island's history since antiquity.
 In the museum’s first room, you will see tools of the Paleolithic times and representative pottery of the Middle Helladic period.

 Admire the bridge of Drapanos or Devosetos